turinglife/ITF_Backend/README.md

 - create user 'itf'@'localhost' identified by 'password';
 - create database ITF;
 - grant all on ITF.* to 'itf';
-- SELECT User FROM mysql.user;    # dfdfd
+- SELECT User FROM mysql.user;    # list current users.